glarue/intronIC/README.md

 * [biogl](https://github.com/glarue/biogl)
 * [matplotlib](https://matplotlib.org/) (optional, required for plotting)

-To install dependencies using `pip`, do
+To install dependencies separately using `pip`, do

 `python3 -m pip install numpy scipy matplotlib scikit-learn biogl`

-`intronIC` was built and tested on Linux, but should run on Windows or Mac OSes without much trouble (I say that now...).
+`intronIC` was built and tested on Linux, but should run on Windows or Mac OSes without too much trouble (I say that now...).

 ## Useful arguments

-The required arguments for any classification run include a name (`-n`), along with:
+The required arguments for any classification run include a name (`-n`; see [note](#A-note-on-the--n-name-argument) below), along with:

 1. Genome (`-g`) and annotation/BED (`-a`, `-b`) files or,
 2. Intron sequences file (`-q`) (see [Training-data-and-PWMs](https://github.com/glarue/intronIC/wiki/Training-data-and-PWMs) for formatting information, which matches the reference sequence format)

-By default, `intronIC` **includes non-canonical introns**, and considers **only the longest isoform of each gene**.
+By default, `intronIC` **includes non-canonical introns**, and **considers only the longest isoform of each gene**.
 Helpful arguments may include:

 * `-p`  parallel processes, which can significantly reduce runtime